sheishistoric/snl-coefficient/_posts/2022-10-28-adam-sandler.md

 Based on our data, we developed a chart to further quantify Sandler's reputation for "hiring his friends" to fill out casting in his productions.

 {% include adam_sandler/adam_sandler_collabs.html %}
+CAPTION: On the y-axis, see *SNL* alums who have collaborated with Sandler during and after his time on the show.
+On the x-axis, view how many projects each contributor has been involved in.
+Project titles are also visible via color-coding.

 At present, 15 Sandler-involved projects have an *SNL* coefficient of at least 1.